NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Ends two frames sooner
 - 8A super armor ends when Jirobo leaves the ground
 - A8A ends three frames sooner when the animation ends and is hittable after he gets off the opponent
+- JB
+    - Hitbox is active for 1 more frame
+    - The hitboxes increased in size to 190 from 179
+    - Bounces the opponent much closer to Jirobo, allowing him to hit 5B in situations where it used to not reach far enough
+- JA
+    - Does 16 damage from 8
+    - Pushes on block
+    - Strong power from medium
+    - Does 2 chip damage up from 1
 - 5Y damage reduced from 22 to 20
 - 2Y added
 - JY added